gxlb/gogp/README.md

 		5. Predefined
 			gpg file
-			"GOGP_xxx" format keys are reserved by gogp tool, who will not be replaced "GOGP_Ignore"      		//ignore this section
+			"GOGP_REVERSE"			//gpg section prefix that for gogp reverse only "GOGP_IGNORE"			//gpg section prefix that for gogp never process "GOGP_xxx" 				//format keys are reserved by gogp tool, who will not be replaced "GOGP_Ignore"      		//ignore this section
 			"GOGP_CodeFileName"		//code file name part
 			"GOGP_GpFilePathName" 	//gp file path and name